 - 9.17 The Plan will make a significant positive contribution towards the delivery of employment land within the plan period by providing sites for continued economic development throughout the District.
 Policies in the Plan support employment land delivery for a range of types and size of business development across a number of urban and rural locations.
-Employment land delivery will be at existing employment locations in Swadlincote, Hilton, Hatton and Dove Valley (Foston), together with new employment provision at Drakelow (Burton on Trent) and Woodville.
-The Plan also seeks to designate an exceptional site for a single large end user adjacent to the existing Dove Valley Park site and to safeguard an area of land to the south of Infinity Park (Sinfin) for continued development of the Park.
-These proposals provide flexibility and continuity to inward investors to help attract new employers to the District. - 9.18 The Plan is unlikely to have a significant effect in respect of enhancing the vitality and viability of existing town and village centres.
-However, the Plan does support the continued enhancement of Swadlincote and key village centres either directly through policy provisions to support the continued growth of Swadlincote town centre, or indirectly through allocating new development, or by allowing for growth through a settlement hierarchy of larger villages.
+Employment land delivery will be at existing employment locations in Swadlincote, Hilton, Hatton and Dove Valley (Foston), together with new employment provision at Sinfin Moor (Derby City), Drakelow (Burton on Trent) and Woodville. - 9.18 The Plan is unlikely to have a significant effect in respect of enhancing the vitality and viability of existing town and village centres.
+However, the Plan does support the continued enhancement of Swadlincote and key village centres either directly through policy provisions to support the continued growth of Swadlincote town centre, or indirectly through allocating new development, or by allowing for growth in larger villages through the settlement hierarchy.
 This growth would increase the number of residents using existing shops and other services locally and could help deliver new shops or services in some locations.
 The plan also supports the delivery of a number of new local centres on large urban extensions to Burton on Trent (Drakelow Park) and Derby City (Hackwood Farm, Land West of Mickleover, Highfields Farm, Wragley Way, Chellaston Fields and Boulton Moor). - 9.20 The scale of housing and employment growth proposed could have a significant impact on townscape character and local distinctiveness.
 The Plan is seeking to ensure that development reflects local context and contributes towards the delivery of high quality design.
 The plan includes an urban design policy, which will be augmented through the adoption of a Design Supplementary Planning Document.